 Sinusitis headache

 This type of headache usually results from a sinus infection, allergies or similar complaints.
-Here, the pain is felt mainly near the nose, cheeks or forehead.
+The pain is mainly felt near the nose, cheeks or forehead.
 It can lead to toothache, frontal headache or eye pain.

-Acupressure can help support the immune system in the long term so it can fight infection.
-In the short term, it can help relieve pain and open sinuses through endorphin releases.
+In the long term, acupressure can help to support the immune system so that it can fight the infection.
+In the short term, it can help relieve pain and open up the sinuses by releasing endorphins.

 Cluster headache

-Unfortunately, that's not all, because there are still the rare types of headaches, like cluster headache.
-This is actually the most insidious and nasty type of headache.
-They come in clusters and often in intervals.
+Unfortunately, that's not all, because there are also rare types of headache, such as cluster headaches.
+This is actually the most insidious and nastiest form of headache.
+They come in clusters and often at intervals.

-The sufferer feels a sequence of pounding pains in the head that can come on and off within a day or two.
-It often includes severe pain behind one eye and, just like migraine, light sensitivity and nausea.
+The sufferer feels a succession of hammering pains in the head that can come on and off within a day or two.
+It often involves severe pain behind one eye and - just like migraines - light sensitivity and nausea.

-No one yet knows what triggers this type of headache, but it stands to reason that they have something to do with the sufferer's biological clock, since they always occur on the same days or at the same times.
+No one yet knows what triggers this type of headache, but it seems likely that it is linked to the sufferer's biological clock, as it always occurs on the same days or times.

 Headaches may be ubiquitous and widespread, but that doesn't mean they should be taken lightly.
-After all, they are a signal from the body that something is just not right.
-If you experience any of these types of headaches and experience them often, you should definitely see a doctor and get checked out.
+After all, they are a signal from the body that something is not right.
+If you are experiencing any of these types of headaches, you should definitely see a doctor and get checked out.

 The good news: You can take control of your headache!